Simon Collins on welfare reforms

 A good example of the problem with the status quo.

-has among the world's highest of sole parenthood, especially among low-income groups for whom the DPB may seem a viable lifestyle option.
+New Zealand has among the world’s highest rates of sole parenthood, especially among low-income groups for whom the DPB may seem a viable lifestyle option.
 In the 2006 census, 25 per cent of all New Zealand children and 43 per cent of Maori children lived in sole parent families, compared with an OECD average of 16 per cent.

 Otara administrator Delaney Papua, who turns 20 next month and is expecting her first baby in November, says going on the benefit seems to be just what you do when you get pregnant.